 4 Module coordinator Prof. Dr. Christian Merkl 5 Contents Stylized facts of the business cycle Business cycle theories Business cycle and the labor market Monetary theory and policy 6 Learning objectives and skills Students learn about modern dynamic business cycle theory learn about dynamic labor market theory (search and matching) apply standard techniques (e.g., intertemporal optimization, loglinearization or simple simulations) learn about modern monetary theory compare the implications of monetary theory with modern policy making 7 Prerequisites Advanced Mathematics, Macroeconomics (Bachelor) 8 Integration in curriculum semester: 1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Wahlpflichtbereich Internationale Vertiefung - International Economics Master of Arts Development Economics and International Studies 20242 10 Method of examination Written examination (60 minutes) 11 Grading procedure Written examination (100%) Students can improve their grade through two assignments during the winter term: one programming assignment with Matlab (about 30 lines of code) and one analytical problem (about four written pages).
 This requires the written exam to be graded not worse than 4.0; the maximum improvement is 0.3 grades.
-12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester

-15 Teaching and examination language english 16 Bibliography Gali, J., Monetary Policy, Inflation, and the Business Cycle: An Introduction to the New Keynesian Framework and its Applications, 2015, second edition.
+12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Gali, J., Monetary Policy, Inflation, and the Business Cycle: An Introduction to the New Keynesian Framework and its Applications, 2015, second edition.

-1 Module name 53055 Panel and evaluation methods 5 ECTS Vorlesung: Panel- and Evaluation Methods (2 SWS) 5 ECTS Übung: Panel- and Evaluation Methods (PEV)-Übung (1 SWS) - 2 Courses / lectures Tutorium: Panel- and Evaluation Methods-Tutorium (0 SWS) - Übung: Panel- and Evaluation Methods Softskills (voluntary) (2 SWS) - 3 Lecturers Dr. Selina Gangl
+1 Module name 53055 Panel and evaluation methods 5 ECTS 2 Courses / lectures Tutorium: Panel- and Evaluation Methods-Tutorium (0 SWS) - 3 Lecturers

 4 Module coordinator Prof. Dr. Regina Therese Riphahn 5 Contents Endogeneity in the linear regression model; instrumental variables estimation; static and dynamic panel data models; matching; difference-in-differences estimation; regression discontinuity design; quantile regression; practical application of methods using statistics software STATA 6 Learning objectives and skills Based on the introductory econometrics module "Ökonometrie" students acquire specialized knowledge in panel und evaluation methods and apply it using the statistics software STATA.
 Students evaluate to what degree empirical patterns can be interpreted as causal and decide to what extent problems of endogeneity can be solved via panel data or exogeneous variation.
 Students can produce own empirical analyses.
-7 Prerequisites Basic knowledge in statistics and econometrics 8 Integration in curriculum iculum semester: 3;1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written examination (60 minutes) 11 Grading procedure Written examination (100%) 100 % written exam (a voluntarily submitted homework can account for 20 % of the final grade if it improves the grade.
+7 Prerequisites Basic knowledge in statistics and econometrics 8 Integration in curriculum semester: 3;1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written examination (60 minutes) 11 Grading procedure Written examination (100%) 100 % written exam (a voluntarily submitted homework can account for 20 % of the final grade if it improves the grade.
 In the homework an empirical analysis is performed based on Stata.
 The final grade can be improved by up to 0.7 points.
 However, the exam must be passed.
 The homework only counts towards final grades in the semester in which they are produced, i.e. only in the winter semester.)
-12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and english english
+12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Wooldridge, J.M., 2010, Econometric Analysis of Cross Section and Panel Data, 2.ed., MIT Press.
+Greene, William H., 2020, Econometric Analysis, 8. ed., Pearson, New Jersey